github/docs/content/apps/creating-github-apps/creating-github-apps/creating-a-github-app.md

   {% note %}

   **Note:** We highly recommend that you set a secret token.
-For more information, see "[Securing your webhooks](/webhooks/securing/)."
+For more information, see "[AUTOTITLE](/webhooks-and-events/webhooks/securing-your-webhooks)."

   {% endnote %}

 1. In "Permissions", choose the permissions your app will request.
 For each type of permission, use the drop-down menu and click **Read-only**, **Read & write**, or **No access**.
 ![Various permissions for your GitHub App](/assets/images/github-apps/github_apps_new_permissions_post2dot13.png)
 1. In "Subscribe to events", choose the events you want your app to receive.
 1. To choose where the app can be installed, select either **Only on this account** or **Any account**.
-For more information on installation options, see "[Making a GitHub App public or private](/apps/managing-github-apps/making-a-github-app-public-or-private/)."
+For more information on installation options, see "[AUTOTITLE](/apps/creating-github-apps/creating-github-apps/making-a-github-app-public-or-private)."
 ![Installation options for your GitHub App](/assets/images/github-apps/github_apps_installation_options.png)
 1. Click **Create GitHub App**.
 ![Button to create your GitHub App](/assets/images/github-apps/github_apps_create_github_app.png)